 The hard-to-chart chaos of the civil war in Africa's Democratic Republic of the Congo gets a focused snapshot in Nottage's Ruined.
 Women are both victims and life-forces in the frank, tense, bloody — and ultimately, hopeful — drama, set in "the recent past in a bar in a small mining town in the Ituri Rainforest" in the eastern part of the country.

+Like Brecht's famed Mother Courage, who slogs on through wartime, Mama Nadi (played by Saidah Arrika Ekulona of Off-Broadway's Well and Fabulation) is a shrewd businesswoman who runs a canteen in a time of civil war, when citizens are caught between rebel and government forces.
+In her shabby joint, which features live music, she sells cold beers, a game of pool, whiskey, a hot meal, Fanta orange soda — and the company of women.
 Off-Broadway previews of Ruined, a co-production of MTC and Chicago's Goodman Theatre, began Jan.
 21. Goodman, which commissioned the play, premiered the drama in fall 2008, to critical acclaim.
-Kate Whoriskey (Fabulation) repeats her directing duties for the MTC run, which features the Chicago cast.
+Kate Whoriskey ( Fabulation) repeats her directing duties for the MTC run, which features the Chicago cast.

 Ruined was developed through Nottage and director Whoriskey's pilgrimage to Uganda, "where countless interviews and interactions resulted in a portrait of the lives of the women and girls caught in the devastating armed conflict in the Democratic Republic of the Congo (DRC)," according to earlier production notes.

 The title, Ruined, refers to a woman's condition after she is raped, and genitally mutilated.